-Hyde’s wordless novel, Southern Cross, was his reaction to the testing of atomic bombs in the South Pacific following the end of the World War Two.
+Hyde’s wordless novel, Southern Cross, was his reaction to the testing of nuclear bombs in the South Pacific following the end of the World War Two.

 1925 Translation of Krakatit

 NOTE: Hyde translated Krakatit by Karel Capek, a novel cited by some as being the first nuclear thriller, in which an engineer develops an explosive of world destroying power that can be detonated by remote control.
-This work seemingly predicted the atom bomb over two decades before The Trinity test of the Manhattan Project.
-It was first published in English in 1925.
+Krakatit was first published in English in 1925.
+This work seemingly predicted the atom bomb over two decades before The Trinity test of the Manhattan Project in 1945.

 This may have influenced his work on Southern Cross.